 - Submit your agility titles for our annual meeting celebration and post your brags (Q’s, ribbons, non-agility titles, etc) to our Facebook page.

-- Getting approved to use CATS agility equipment/outdoor training ring: New CATS members need to be evaluated/approved by the training committee and given a “lesson” on the CATS equipment usage and storage prior to using the open training time independently.
-Contact a member of the Training Committee to arrange (committee members and their contact information are in back issues of the Canine Chronicle available on the e-group site).
+Getting approved to use CATS agility equipment/outdoor training ring: New CATS members are evaluated/approved by the Training Committee or Equipment Manager and given a “lesson” on the proper usage and storage of CATS equipment prior to the Member training independently on equipment either in the outdoor ring or MHS Training Center.
+Contact a member of the Training Committee to arrange for your “Advanced Handler” training session.